“The worst can happen and does happen…so you had better make sure you’re Insured” – Fargo Season 1.

 Besides the above coverage, SafetyWing also offers a few additional benefits:

-- Acute Onset of Pre-Existing Condition – If you have a pre-existing condition which suddenly, flares up, then you can claim up to $250,000 of the maximum limit or $25,000 for medical emergency evacuation.
+- Acute Onset of Pre-Existing Condition – If you have a pre-existing condition which suddenly, flares up, then you may be able to claim up to $250,000 of the maximum limit or $25,000 for medical emergency evacuation.
 If you do have a pre-existing conditions, please speak to the insurer about it to make sure you are covered.

-- Outpatient Physical Therapy – You can claim up to $50 per day if you ever need to see a physio or a chiropractor during your trip.
+- Outpatient Physical Therapy – You may be able to claim up to $50 per day if you ever need to see a physio or a chiropractor during your trip.
 This is very useful for when the dreaded, Digital Nomad bad-back strikes!

 Emergency Evacuation and Repatriation